 - Hero3 Black

 Please note: This doesn’t fit the Hero4 Session.

-This mic and adapter is well rated and currently priced under $20.
+This mic and adapter are well rated and super economical.
 Already have a 3.5mm mic and just need the adapter?
 Movo sells this too.
 Check out the Mova GMA100 GoPro adapter.

 Of course, GoPro makes the “Official” 3.5mm mic adapter.
 It’ll cost a bit more but might be worth it.
 Have a look here.
 I have a couple of them and they work great.

 It is so simple, you’ll laugh.
 Both style adapters (for the Hero3/4 and the Hero5/6/7) are plug and play.
 No setup or tweaking is required.

 Literally, just plug the adapter into your camera, and then your mic into the other end and you’re good to go.

 Here’s our recommended vlogging equipment setup.

 And that’s our guide to GoPro microphones.
 Have a tip to share?
 We would love to hear it.
 Join me below!

 - Latest Posts